pivotal/blog/content/post/better-specificity-with-git-switch-and-restore.md

 {{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/HEAD-diagram.svg" alt="Commit history illustration with HEAD and branches">}}

-And even in the first operation, `HEAD` figures here - while we did not change `HEAD`, we relied on there being no changes to have been staged - that is, the index was the same as `HEAD`/the branch we're on, so that when `git checkout <filepath>` sets the contents of `<filepath>` to the index, we'd see those files match their content in `HEAD`/the branch we're on. [^HEAD-what]

 [^HEAD-simple]: When determining what has changed, `HEAD` isn't the only factor - it depends on how you ask Git for changes.
 For example, `git diff` uses the index as the point of comparison, so even if your files didn't match their content in `HEAD` but had been staged, you'd get an empty output.
 It's also important to note that Git doesn't deal with changes or deltas - each commit is a complete snapshot of your files.

 [^HEAD-what]: I omitted providing a definition for `HEAD` as it didn't fit in with the post.
 Here goes - unlike references like branches and tags, `HEAD` is a symbolic reference.
 Think of it as a symlink - when you write to a symlink, the underlying backing file also changes.
 Apart from `HEAD`, are there other kinds of symbolic references?
 It turns out, there aren't many others - just one other, in fact. <https://stackoverflow.com/a/5000668>

 ## ...and another

 Apart from setting `HEAD` to point to a named branch, you can also point it to a commit, which brings us to another `git checkout` operation.
-To see why we would want to do so, let's continue your hypothetical workday - you now start seeing, say, a page to be laid out weirdly, but you remembered it being pixel-perfect when you last worked on it about a week ago, say commit `f7884`.
-To confirm your hypothesis, you can tell Git to set the contents of the files in your Git repository as-of commit `f7884`, via:
+To see why we would want to do so, let's continue your hypothetical workday - you now start seeing, say, a page to be laid out weirdly, but you remember it being pixel-perfect when you last worked on it about a week ago, say commit `f7884`.
+To confirm your hypothesis, you can explore your project's state as-of commit `f7884` and set the contents of the files in your Git repository correspondingly via:

 ```bash
 $ git checkout f7884
 ```

-This sets `HEAD` to point to the commit `f7884` instead of a branch.
-Not only are the files in your repository set to their contents as-of commit `f7884`, the point of comparison for determining changes in your files is now `HEAD`, or equivalently the commit it points to, `f7884`.
+Apart from setting the contents of your files, it also sets `HEAD` to point to the commit `f7884`, unlike a branch in the second operation we looked at:

 {{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/detached-HEAD.svg" alt="Commit history illustration in detached HEAD state">}}

-This is known as a *detached `HEAD`* state - if you were to make a new commit in this, `HEAD` would advance accordingly, but these commits would not be reachable through the usual Git references, like branches and tags.
+This is known as a *detached `HEAD`* state.
+If you were to make a new commit in this, `HEAD` would advance accordingly, but these commits would not be reachable through the usual Git references, like branches and tags.

 {{<responsive-figure src="/images/better-specificity-with-git-switch-and-restore/detached-HEAD-commit.svg" alt="Commit history illustration of new commits in detached HEAD state">}}